roytang/blog/content/posts/2004/10/the-48-laws-of-power.md

 26. Keep Your Hands Clean

-27. Play on People&#8217;s Need to Believe to Create a Cultlike Following
+27. Play on People&'s Need to Believe to Create a Cultlike Following

 28. Enter Action with Boldness